Owned by AnchorFree, Hotspot Shield is an American base VPN service that promises ultimate privacy to the Netizens.

 As you see, speed is perhaps not the forte of this VPN.

-Streaming – Does it Support Netflix & Torrenting?
+Streaming – Does it Support Netflix & Torrenting in Australia?

 Hotspot Shield is somewhat unpredictable when it comes to Netflix.
-As of now, the VPN service is unblocking Netflix through its US connection.
+As of now, the VPN service is unblocking Netflix through its US connection in Australia.
+The provider does work on Kodi and offers good streaming speeds.

 Still, I recommend that you keep yourself updated regarding Hotspot Shield’s Netflix compatibility.
-You can do this by being a frequent visitor on the provider’s website.
+You can do this by being a frequent visitor to the provider’s website.
+Hotspot Shield’s Fire Stick VPN app in Australia was also remarkably great at unblocking regions on Amazon device.

-In addition, you can opt the provider for achieving your media streaming mission through torrenting.
-By doing so, you can download your desired torrents files securely.
+In addition, you can opt for the provider for achieving your media streaming mission through torrenting.
+By doing so, you can download your desired torrent files securely.

 Leaks – IP, DNS, WebRTC & Virus Tests

-Hotspot is safe to use because you will not expose your original IP address, DNS or WebRTC information while using the VPN online.
+In our Hotspot Shield free VPN review in Australia we tested that the service is safe to use because you will not expose your original IP address, DNS, or WebRTC information while using the VPN online.
 Here are the screenshots:

 I tested its Android app link available on Google Play Store through VirusTotal and received no malware at all.